isomerpages/sndgo-corp/pages/Jurong Lake District Innovation Challenge.md

 The prizes for the Jurong Lake District Innovation challenge are as follows:

-* Prize money of $50,000 will be awarded to each winning team
+*   The winning team for each challenge statement will be awarded a prize money of $50,000
-* Each winning team will also be presented with an opportunity to collaborate with partners in Jurong Lake District to test-bed prototypes at their premises
+*   Each winning team will also be presented with an opportunity to collaborate with partners in Jurong Lake District to test-bed prototypes at their premises, and to scale up to rest of Jurong Lake District and beyond if suitable
-* An additional [Temasek Foundation](https://www.temasekfoundation.org.sg/) Liveability Solutions Prize will also be awarded to one impactful winner from the competition to pilot its solution in Jurong Lake District
+*   An additional [Temasek Foundation](https://www.temasekfoundation.org.sg/) Liveability Solutions Prize of $50,000 will be awarded to the team with the most impactful solution

 [Return to top](#jurong-lake-district-jld-innovation-challenge)